onewhit/onewhit.github.io/readme.todo.md

 - [ ] Dungeon generator and tracker
 - [ ] enemy and combat tracker
 - [ ] player character tracker
+- [ ] Ability to report a bug, logs to a firebase collection, so I can make note of bugs while I'm using the app without having to be on my computer or have the stuff up

+# Backlog
+- [ ] The back arrow on the mobile version sidebar takes a second to show up, so there's blank space; for a second which looks bad

 # Item Ideas
 - [ ] Item that grants AP if used in certain way